tjnieradka/AD-Entra-Lab/docs/03-Active-Directory-and-DNS-Setup.md

-# Active Directory and DNS Server Setup -- Detailed Steps
+# 03 Active Directory and DNS Setup

-## Preparation
+## 1. Initial Configuration and Active Directory Installation

 1. In Server Manager > Local Server > Properties, click on the Computer Name, and change to VANDC1-W2022.
 Reboot.
 2. In Settings > Network & Ethernet > Advanced Network Settings > Change Adapter Options > Ethernet0 Properties.